-Almost every complex frontend application breaks not on one giant state store, but on confusion between local state, server state, URL state, form state, and cache invalidation.
-The earlier those contours become explicit, the less chaos appears in UI updates and bug investigation.
+Almost every complex frontend application breaks not because of one big state store, but because local state, server state, URL state, form state, and cache invalidation get blurred together.
+The earlier those boundaries become explicit, the less chaos appears in UI updates and bug investigation.

-The chapter is useful because it connects state management to real scenarios: optimistic updates, background refetch, offline queues, realtime updates, and users returning to a previous screen.
-It helps frame state as multiple classes of data with different lifecycles rather than one universal bucket.
+This chapter connects state management to real scenarios: optimistic updates, background refresh, offline queues, realtime updates, and users returning to a previous screen.
+It helps frame state as several classes of data with different lifetimes rather than one universal bucket.

-For reviews and interviews, the material is strong because it gives you a practical way to talk about the hardest frontend problem: where the source of truth lives, who owns the cache, and why invalidation is usually harder than the initial fetch.
+For architecture reviews and interviews, the material gives you a practical way to discuss the hardest frontend question: where the source of truth lives, who owns the cache, and why invalidation is usually harder than the first fetch.

 Practical value of this chapter